What is international dating like?

 One in five American married-couple households includes a non-US-born spouse, and the number of K-1 visas issued has tripled in the last thirty years.
 Around 60% of K-1 visa applicants meet with their American fiancés online, while the rest meet in person.

-Online dating apps and sites are the most common source of international romance, with 14% of couples eventually tying the knot after meeting online.
+Online dating apps and international dating sites are the most common source of international romance, with 14% of couples eventually tying the knot after meeting online.
 Facebook is a close second, making for every fifth international marriage in the US in recent years.
 Over 80% of all social media acquaintances that lead to marriage go through Facebook.
 Surprisingly, a growing number of couples meet through online gaming.

 Out of those who meet their future foreign spouses in person, most meet either through common acquaintances, unexpected moments, or business.
 In-person meetings are ubiquitous among nearby countries, including Cuba and Mexico, as well as Ecuador, South Africa, and Costa Rica.